Trantorian1/DockIDE/README.md

 ## Installation

-> _PLease note that you will need to have [docker](https://docs.docker.com/engine/install/) installed for dockIDE to work_
+> ℹ  PLease note that you will need to have [docker](https://docs.docker.com/engine/install/) installed for dockIDE to work

 ```sh
 git clone https://github.com/Trantorian1/DockIDE.git \